-Even from the mathematical view point the question about existence of the solution of GPE in such a trap, with chaotic classical ray dynamics, at moderate nonlinearity and large times remains an open problem (see e.g. [13, 14]).
+Even though from the mathematical viewpoint the question about existence of solutions of the GPE in such a trap, at moderate nonlinearity and large times, remains an open problem (see, e.g., [13,14]).
 Indeed, the GPE can be rewritten in the basis of linear eigenstates (modes) where the coupling between modes takes place only due to the nonlinearity in GPE.
-In this representation each mode can be considered as an independent oscillator degree of freedom and in case of thermalization, induced by nonlinearity, one should expect energy equipartition over all modes [12] that leads to ultra-violet catastrophe and energy transfer to high energy modes.
+In this representation, each mode can be considered as an independent oscillator degree of freedom and in case of thermalization, induced by nonlinearity, one should expect energy equipartition over all modes [12] leading to ultraviolet catastrophe and energy transfer to high-energy modes.
 In fact, the Planck constant and the Planck law had been introduced for a black-body radiation to avoid such a divergence [15].
-However, the Planck distribution is valid for quantum systems while in our case of the GPE Sinai oscillator there is no second quantization.
-Thus due to classical nonlinear interactions between modes one would expect to have a classical ergodicity with equipartition of energy between modes.
+However, the Planck distribution is valid for quantum systems, while in our case of the GPE Sinai oscillator there is no second quantization.
+Thus, due to classical nonlinear interactions between modes, one would expect to have a classical ergodicity with equipartition of energy between modes.

-Indeed, such an equipartition expectation was at the origin of the studies of the Fermi-Pasta-Ulam (FPU) problem [16, 17].
-Its absence was attributed to location of initial conditions below chaos border and system proximity to the integrable Toda lattice (see e.g. [18, 19] and Refs. therein).
-Thus the FPU oscillator chain has certain specific features which break system ergodicity in energy.
+Indeed, such an equipartition expectation was at the origin of the studies of the Fermi-Pasta-Ulam (FPU) problem [16,17].
+Nevertheless, its absence is consequence of the proximity to the integrable Toda lattice (see, e.g., [18,19] and references therein).
+Thus, the FPU oscillator chain has certain specific features which break system ergodicity in energy.
 However, it is natural to expect that in a generic case, when eigenstates of a linear system are ergodic and dynamical chaos of classical trajectories takes place, the energy equipartition over modes should appear above certain border of nonlinear interaction strength between modes.

 In spite of these expectations of energy equipartition over modes, the recent studies of the GPE in Bunimovich stadium showed that the nonlinearity produces an effective dynamical thermalization in a completely isolated system, without any contact with external thermal bath, with the probabilities over linear modes described by the Bose-Einstein (BE) distribution [7].
-Thus the probabilities on high energy modes drop rapidly and the ultraviolet catastrophe is absent.
+Thus, the probabilities on high-energy modes drop rapidly and the ultraviolet catastrophe is absent.
 An experimental realization of the Bunimovich billiard with cold atoms is possible but is not so simple.
-Due to this reason we consider here the GPE Sinai oscillator trap which in fact has been already built in [1-3] but without investigation of phenomenon of dynamical thermalization.
+Due to this reason, we consider here the GPE Sinai-oscillator trap which in fact has been already built in [1-3] but without investigation of phenomenon of dynamical thermalization.
 Our results show the presence of dynamical thermalization with BE distribution in this system even if some aspects still should be clarified for time evolution of very large time scales.

-The model description, the quantum chaos features of linear system are described in Section II, the thermalization equations and formalism are presented in Section III; the obtained numerical results for the GPE evolution are presented and discussed in the Section IV; numerical methods and behavior on large time scales are discussed in Section V; the discussion of main results is presented in Section VI.
+The model description and the quantum chaos features of linear system are described in Sec.
+II.
+The thermalization equations and the formalism are presented in Sec.
+III.
+The obtained numerical results for the GPE evolution are presented and discussed in Sec.
+IV.
+Numerical methods and behavior on large time scales are discussed in Sec.
+V. The discussion of the main results is presented in Sec.
+VI.